Caribbean Spring

 Caribbean Spring ran only three times in 2020, winning at Chelmsford City with apprentice Georgia Dobie, and then coming second at Wolverhampton with Rosie Margarson and second at Chelmsford City with apprentice Georgia Cox.
+The following two years, 2021 and 2022, were disappointing, with Caribbean Spring only being placed once in thirteen starts.
+In October 2022 it was announced that he would be retiring from racing as he was developing arthritis in his legs, but would stay in training at Graham Lodge as a lead horse for the Margarson string.
+On 29 October 2022 he appeared for a farewell racecourse gallop with Rosie Margarson on Newmarket Racecourse at the end of the day's racing, accompanied by Tom Queally on stable-mate Ropey Guest (known as Chubby).

 Rosie Margarson rides Caribbean Spring out on Newmarket Heath and captures his antics on camera, posting them to Twitter, Instagram and TikTok.
 As of September 2021 they had nearly 6,000 followers on Twitter under the handle "@LifeOfBean", 25,000 on Instagram and 163,000 on TikTok.
+On the Newmarket gallops, Caribbean Spring is often accompanied by Ropey Guest (Chubby), 40/1 winner of the 2023 Clipper Handicap at York.

 During National Racehorse Week 2021 Caribbean Spring was selected to feature in the Racing Post in an article about the daily life of a veteran racehorse.
 He was described as "something of a social media sensation".